Ehanlion/mist_obsidian/GM Screen/Ethan's Useful Links.md

 4. [Roll 20 General Rules Landing Page](https://roll20.net/compendium/dnd5e/Rules#content)
 5. [A general website about 34 dungeon trap ideas](https://www.bastionland.com/2018/08/34-good-traps.html?m=1)
 6. [Stat Block Generator](https://tetra-cube.com/dnd/dnd-statblock.html) - Awesome stat block generator with the ability to save the creature's file as a ".monster" file type
+7. [Link to cool Magic Staffs etc.](https://www.5esrd.com/gamemastering/magic-items/rods-staves-wands/) - This can add a lot of cool magical staffs for the party to get or learn about.
+8. [5esrd Master Magic Items List](https://www.5esrd.com/database/magicitem/) - This is a full list of every possible magic item that the players could use.
+It is both RAW and add-on rules sets, as well as some home-brew (I think).